 You can also sponsor specific aspects of universities, including prizes or events.
 The Brighton University website has a fantastic range of sponsorship opportunities.
 If you are looking for recruitment to your company, you should perhaps think about sponsoring a university job fair.
 Often, this will allow you a specific stand at the event, or a 10 minute guest slot for speaking, which can be an invaluable way to get your brand across to an engaged audience.
 You can even sponsor a specific prize, enabling your brand name to reach thousands of students simply by purchasing an Amazon gift card to give away (or something similar).

-Finally, don’t forget freshers fair sponsorships.
+Finally, don’t forget freshers fair sponsorships, whether live or virtual.
 This is one of the best ways to reach students right at the start of their university life.
 You can be a named sponsor, have a stand at the event to promote your services, or even receive online social media/email promotions.
 If you want more information on sponsoring our Freshers Festivals, please get in touch.

 Email marketing is one of the most powerful forms of marketing.
 Out of all the ways a brand can communicate with its audience, customers generally say that email is the preferred method.
 Whilst you might not associate email marketing with being effective for students, you cannot ignore the significant ROI that email brings.